2026 Kansas House of Representatives election: District 117

 The 117th district is represented by Republican Adam Turk, who is eligible to run for re-election but has not yet stated if he will do so.

 District 118

 The 118th district is represented by Republican Jim Minnix, who is eligible to run for re-election but has not yet stated if he will do so.

 District 119

 The 119th district is represented by Republican Jason Goetz, who is eligible to run for re-election but has not yet stated if he will do so.

 District 120

 The 120th district is represented by Republican Adam Smith, who is eligible to run for re-election but has not yet stated if he will do so.

 District 121

-The 121st district is represented by Republican John Resman, who is eligible to run for re-election but has not yet stated if he will do so.
+The 121st district is represented by Republican Mike Storm, who is eligible to run for re-election but has not yet stated if he will do so.

 District 122

-The 122nd district is represented by Republican Lon Pishny, who is eligible to run for re-election but has not yet stated if he will do so.
+The 122nd district is represented by Republican Lon Pishny, who is running for re-election unopposed.
+Democratic challenger Amy Arteaga was disqualified after her filing paperwork arrived late due to a handling error.